ceresBakalite/TNAS/repos/C++/README.md

 **NOTES:**

-    1. Target framework: .NET Standard >= 2.0
+    1. N/A
-    2. Output: Class Library
+    2. Output: executable / DLL / etc
     3. Platform: N/A
 ***